kumacoinproject/bc4py/doc/Mining.md

 important
 ----
-* Miner notify server hashing algorithm by `password` integer, please select by [config.py](/bc4py/config.py).
+* Miner notify server hash algorithm by `password` integer, please select by [config.py](/bc4py/config.py).
 * We mimic block header structure of Bitcoin, so you can use general mining tools with no modification.
 But it depends on program, because coinbase transaction is differ from Bitcoin's.
 * Please at your own risk about using a mining tool.

 yespower
 ----
-Yespower1.0 is anti GPU/ASIC hashing algorithm and next generation of yescrypt.
+Yespower1.0 is anti GPU/ASIC hash algorithm and next generation of yescrypt.
 * [cpuminer-opt](https://github.com/bellflower2015/cpuminer-opt)
 * [Binary](https://github.com/bellflower2015/cpuminer-opt/releases)